Indra55/Indra55/README.md

 I'm a passionate **Full-Stack Developer** and **GenAI Specialist** with expertise in building innovative solutions that tackle complex real-world challenges.
 My technical journey combines deep knowledge of multi-agent AI systems, advanced RAG techniques, and modern full-stack development practices.

-Currently pursuing my **B.Tech in Information Technology** at SVKM's Dwarkadas Jivanlal Sanghvi College of Engineering (expected May 2027).
+Currently pursuing my **B.Tech in Information Technology with Honors in DevOps** at SVKM's Dwarkadas Jivanlal Sanghvi College of Engineering (expected May 2027).

 <table>
   <tr>